OAGi/Score/docs/user_guide/index.rst

 Business term management functionality allows end users to create or import business terms from another data dictionary applications such as an enterprise data dictionary management and assign those business terms to data elements in the data exchange standard.
-It is not an intended to be a data dictionary management itself.
+It is not intended to be a data dictionary management itself.
 This is the reason each business term entity in Score has only a few fields mainly for representing the identity of the business term.

 Currently, Score provides the business term functionality to end users only.